ameerwasi001/AVP-Assembler/README.md

 One last thing before wrapping up, Ameer Virtual machine takes numbers in hexadecimal form, for example 74 will be written by as ``{0x4A}``, but in AVP Assembler 74 can simply be written as `74` with no conversion of bases whatsoever because it's made to handle the conversion by itself.

 # Thanks
-Thanks for reading through, both Ameer Virtual Machine and AVP Assembler were extremely useful experience for me to have and maybe you would like to improve on the status of both of these projects and if so, then you help me by contributing to this project.
+Thanks for reading through, both Ameer Virtual Machine and AVP Assembler were an extremely useful experience for me to have and maybe you would like to improve on the status of both of these projects and if so, then you help me by contributing to this project.